-Aneesha Marwah joined Artspace’s Consulting team in June 2017.
+Aneesha Marwah joined Artspace Consulting in 2017.
 She moved to Minneapolis from Chicago, where she previously worked for Goodman Williams Group, a real estate research firm.
 Aneesha earned her Master of Urban Planning and Policy with a concentration in Economic Development from the University of Illinois at Chicago (UIC) in 2015.
-Major projects she’s involved with at Artspace include the Preliminary Feasibility and Arts Market Studies for Artspace’s consulting communities.
+Major projects she’s involved with at Artspace include the Preliminary Feasibility and Creative Space Market Studies for Artspace’s consulting communities.
 She's assisted over 50 communities and arts organizations to date.
-Before joining Artspace, her work included transit-oriented development studies, downtown master planning, and market studies.
+Before joining Artspace, her work included transit-oriented development studies, downtown master planning, and housing market studies.

-When she is not at Artspace, you can find Aneesha playing with her big puppy, Paws; exploring all the amazing biking, hiking, and cross-country ski trails in the Twin Cities; or drinking a beer at one of the many North Loop breweries.
-Aneesha is a 2019 Fellow of the Salzburg Global Forum for Young Cultural Innovators and currently serves as a Minneapolis City Planning Commissioner for the 2020-2022 term.
+When she is not at Artspace, you can find Aneesha playing with her puppy, Paws; exploring all the amazing biking, hiking, and cross-country ski trails in the Twin Cities; or hanging out in the North Loop with her husband.
+Aneesha is a 2019 Fellow of the Salzburg Global Forum for Young Cultural Innovators and currently serves as a Minneapolis City Planning Commissioner for the 2020-2022 and 2022-2024 terms